houseofcat/turbocookedrabbit/README.md

 Exit Conditions:

- * On Error, Error Return, Nil Message Return
+ * On Error: Error Return, Nil Message Return
- * On Not Ok, Nil Error Return, Nil Message Return
+ * On Not Ok: Nil Error Return, Nil Message Return
- * On OK, Nil Error Return, Message Returned
+ * On OK: Nil Error Return, Message Returned

 We also provide a simple Batch version of this call.